named-data/NFD/README-dev.md

      *                     Colorado State University,
      *                     University Pierre & Marie Curie, Sorbonne University,
      *                     Washington University in St. Louis,
-     *                     Beijing Institute of Technology *
+     *                     Beijing Institute of Technology,
+     *                     The University of Memphis
+     *
      * This file is part of NFD (Named Data Networking Forwarding Daemon).
      * See AUTHORS.md for complete list of NFD authors and contributors.